-- 1) The overall spatial strategy is to focus residential development in the existing villages (Ticehurst, Flimwell and Stonegate). - 2) No residential development will be allowed outside the villages' development boundaries (as shown in Maps 15 to 17) unless a countryside location is essential as required by policy RA3 of the adopted Rother Core Strategy. - 3) When housing is acceptable in principle (i.e. within development boundaries), smaller schemes of 10 or less dwellings and the redevelopment of previously developed (brownfield) sites will be encouraged so long as it meets the housing needs as set out in Policy H3. - 4) In all cases, the layout, form and density should be appropriate to the location and have regard to the Design Guidance (pages 94 117).
+- 1) The overall spatial strategy is to focus development in the existing villages (Ticehurst, Flimwell and Stonegate). - 2) Ticehurst village is the main focus, being the most sustainable settlement and designated by Rother District as a rural service centre. - 3) No development will be allowed outside the villages' development boundaries (as shown in Maps 15 to 17) unless a countryside location is essential.

+- 4) When housing is acceptable in principle (i.e. within development boundaries), smaller schemes of 10 or less dwellings and the redevelopment of previously developed (brownfield) sites will be preferred. - 5) In all cases, the layout, form and density should be appropriate to the location and have regard to the design guidance (pages 92 107).